Skip to content

 Greek Traditional Food

-Moussaka – Probably the most iconic and must try dish in Greece.
+Moussaka – Probably the most iconic and must-try dish in Greece.
 It has many recipes and even something for vegans.
-A legendary recipe consists of layered potatoes, meat, tomato, sauteed eggplant, and it’s topped with feta cheese.
+A legendary recipe consists of layered potatoes, meat, tomato, and sauteed eggplant, and it’s topped with feta cheese.

-Tzatziki – The most popular sauce, which is eaten as an appetizer or as a side meal.
+Tzatziki – The most popular sauce, eaten as an appetizer or a side meal.
 It’s made of Greek yogurt, cucumbers, and garlic.

-Yemista – Made of stuffed tomatoes and peppers, which is traditionally filled with rice, herbs, and minced meat.
+Yemista – Made of stuffed tomatoes and peppers traditionally filled with rice, herbs, and minced meat.

-Pastitsio – Traditional Greek dish that looks like lasagne and is eaten all year round.
-It’s a baked pasta with meat and bechamel sauce.
+Pastitsio – A traditional Greek dish that looks like lasagne and is eaten all year round.
+It’s baked pasta with meat and bechamel sauce.

-Souvlaki – A grilled meat on a skewer which is usually served together with french fries and a salad.
-You can find it almost in every restaurant.
+Souvlaki – Grilled meat on a skewer, usually served with french fries and a salad.
+You can find it in almost every restaurant.

 Spanakopita – A spinach pie is perfect as a side meal.
 A traditional recipe also includes feta cheese, onions, and eggs.